tommasoturchi/hugo-theme-tom/README.md

 ## 2. Configure your site

-From the exampleSite, copy `config.toml` to the root folder of your Hugo site and change the fields as you like.
+From the [sam repository](https://github.com/vickylai/hugo-theme-sam), copy `config.toml` to the root folder of your Hugo site and change the fields as you like.
 There are helpful hints in the file.

 ## 3. Create pages